kowshir-bitto/regresspy/README.md

 (Running the model) If Regression class is the heart of this programme then this model.py file is the brain.
 In this case I called a scikit learn library and calculate rmse from there, in the mean time I called my Regression model and then calculate rmse using our own model that we built.
 Result were quit similar and package is ready.

 # Conclusion
-It was quite good programme that I write on my academic career.
-Special thanks to my course teacher "Musabbir Hossain" who helped me a lot by giving basic structure of this package and fixing error when I was lost in the dark by facing some critical error on model.py file.
+It was an excellent software that I wrote as part of my academic career.
+Special thanks to my course instructor "Musabbir Hasan Sammak," who aided me much by explaining the fundamental structure of this package and correcting errors when I was completely stumped by a crucial issue in the model.py file.